Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with

 \section{Introduction}

-Investing according to how well companies do with respect to their environmental, social and governance scores is very appealing for a growing number of investors.
-Beyond moral criteria, such kind of investments may increase the value of high-ESG scoring companies, which will attract even the non-ESG minded investor, thereby starting a virtuous circle both for the investors and for the beneficiaries of high ESG scores, leading to successful impact investing whereby an investor generates positive environmental or societal impact while targeting a specific level of return \citep{townsend2020sri, grim2020esg}.
+Investing according to how well companies do with respect to their Environmental, Social and Governance scores has become very appealing to a growing number of investors.
+Beyond moral criteria, such kinds of investments may increase the value of high-ESG-scoring companies, which will attract even the non-ESG-minded investor, thereby starting a virtuous circle both for the investors and for the beneficiaries of high ESG scores.
+It may also lead to successful impact investing whereby an investor generates positive environmental or societal impact while targeting a specific level of return \citep{townsend2020sri, grim2020esg}.

-From a quantitative point of view, ESG features raise the question of their information content. \cite{friede2015esg} aggregated the results of more than 2200 studies: 90\% of them showed a non-negative relation between ESG and corporate financial performance measures, a majority displaying a positive performance.
-However, more recently, \cite{cornell2020valuing, breedt2019esg, de2020esg} reach less clear-cut conclusions.
+From a quantitative point of view, ESG scores raise the question of their information content: do these scores contain some signal to estimate a company's fundamental or market information?
+Restricting themselves to the study of the explanatory and predictive power of ESG scores regarding financial performance, \cite{friede2015esg} aggregate the results of more than 2200 studies: 90\% of them show a non-negative relationship between ESG and corporate financial performance measures, a majority displaying a positive relationship.
+However, more recently, \cite{cornell2020valuing}, \cite{breedt2019esg}, and \cite{margot2021esg} reached less clear-cut conclusions.